qiskit-community/qiskit-qec/README.md

 6. Review requirements, appraoches, pseudo code, prototype code, ...
 7. Review and provide architectural recommendations
 8. Development detailed documentation (User, Code, Detailed)

+## Contributing Flow
+1. Create/Choose an issue on github
+2. Checkout a new branch named in the format: <issue-number>-<short>-<description>
+3. Make all changes desired on that branch
+4. Push that branch to github
+5. Make a PR from your branch into **develop** branch.
+Assign it to yourself and request reviews from Drew Vandeth or Grace Harper

 ## Code Location